-Through this addendum to the 2010-2011 Inter-Institutional Articulation Agreement between the County School Board and State College of Florida, Manatee-Sarasota, both parties mutually agree to cooperatively carry out the Expanded Postsecondary Readiness Assessment Project.
+Through this addendum to the 2011-2012 Inter-Institutional Articulation Agreement between the Sarasota County School Board and State College of Florida, Manatee-Sarasota, both parties mutually agree to cooperatively carry out the Expanded Postsecondary Readiness Assessment Project.

-Responsibilities of the County School Board
+Responsibilities of the Sarasota County School Board

-The County School Board agrees to identify second semester 11th grade students who indicate an interest in postsecondary education, who have eligible Grade 10 FCAT scores, and who are not registered to take the SAT or ACT examination.
-School district personnel will recommend that these students schedule an appointment with the Assessment and Testing Center at State College of Florida, Manatee-Sarasota to take the Florida College Entry-Level Placement Test, also called the College Placement Test (CPT).
-A list of referred students will be sent electronically by the County School Board to the SCF Director of Assessment and Testing.
+The Sarasota County School Board agrees to identify second semester 11th grade students who indicate an interest in postsecondary education, who have eligible Grade 10 FCAT scores, and who are not registered to take the SAT or ACT examination.
+School district personnel will recommend that these students schedule an appointment with the Assessment and Testing Center at State College of Florida, Manatee-Sarasota to take the SCF Placement Test.
+A list of referred students will be sent electronically by the Sarasota County School Board to the SCF Director of Assessment and

+Testing.

-Upon receipt of CPT results, County School Board personnel will review and interpret test scores for students and/or parents.
+Upon receipt of test results, Sarasota County School Board personnel will review and interpret test scores for students and/or parents.